-For this post, I have asked our recent LAAFA alumna and now Extension Class instructor, Rohini Sen. She is also currently working with us at LAAFA as the Admissions Assistant.
+For this post, I have interviewed our recent LAAFA alumna and now Extension Class instructor, Rohini Sen. She is also currently working with us at LAAFA as the Admissions Assistant.
 Below is a list of questions that will help us understand the creative mind of Rohini:

 Rohini in front of her drawing “Chinook” displayed in the California Art Clubs 107th Gold Metal Exhibition.